TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 <br>

-This is bit too verbose and ugly, isn't it?
-But it's just one step from second temptation.
+This is a bit too verbose and ugly.
+But it's just one step from the second temptation.

 <br>

 ## 2. `@required` is not for "Handy Traits"

-If we combine 2 cools features in the way nobody expected them to use, we'll get following:
+If we combine 2 cool features in the way nobody expected them to use, we'll get the following:

 ```php
 trait ProductRepositoryTrait